Music Genres With the Most Intelligent Lyrics

 Surely will not stand".
 (Megadeth - Holy Wars)

-If "Every step that I take is another mistake to you," "I can't feel you there," cause I'm resting at Lincoln Park.
+If "every step that I take is another mistake to you," "I can't feel you there," it's because I'm resting at Linkin Park.

-This makes more sense then rap metal, they are completely different.
+This makes more sense than rap metal.
+They are completely different.

-Definitely one of the most lyrical genre.
+Definitely one of the most lyrical genres.
 Just listen to the Dead Kennedys or Bad Religion.

 Most of the time, punk is a political statement.
-That's the whole point of the genre.
-Expressing one's own thoughts on subjects instead of mindlessly agreeing with the popular opinion.
+That's the whole point of the genre - expressing one's own thoughts on subjects instead of mindlessly agreeing with popular opinion.

-If you think I am wrong, you should be Led by "Wholle Lotta Love" back to schooling.
+If you think I am wrong, you should be led by "Whole Lotta Love" back to schooling.

 Hey Jude, please guide me through the Stairway to Heaven, so I can walk All Along the Watchtower.
 After you get here, I know you will find the definition of intelligence Across the River.

-If you deny this, you probably don't know what the cards are by reading your opponent's face.
+If you deny this, you probably don't know how to read the cards by reading your opponent's face.
 Ask Kenny Rogers.